teohxuen/website/content/report/final_report.md

 ##### Figure 23: USB Port for Flashing on ASV4.0

 #### 7.1.2 Design Concept 1 - Firmware Flashing via CAN Bus
-Initially, an option was to use the CAN lines to flash firmware onto the microcontroller.
+Initially, an option was to use the CAN bus to flash firmware onto the microcontroller.

 ![AUV4.1 Battery Hull Power Connector Pinout](battconnector.png)
 ##### Figure 24: AUV4.1 Battery Hull Power Connector Pinout